GatoSnake/es6-examples/README.md

 This project shows the example of all the features of ECMAScript 6.
 The examples were based on examples from the site http://es6-features.org.

+All credits are for http://es6-features.org.

 ### How to run

 To run the examples you need to have npm installed.

 1. Run `npm install`
-2. Run `npm run build`
+2. Run `gulp`
-3. Open in browser the file `dist/index.html`
+3. Open in browser the file `index.html`
 4. Open the developer tools in your browser and look the console.

 ### Examples